richardzone/eye-tracker-app/README.md

 source ./venv/bin/activate   # Change this command to "source ./venv/Scripts/activate" on Windows python3 -m pip install -e . python3 -m pip install "eye_tracker_app[development]"
-python3 run.py # to run app
-pytest # to run tests
-pyinstaller -y --windowed --add-data translations:translations run.py # to create app release in dist folder
+xhost + # This may be needed on Linux to get permission to connect to Window system python3 run.py # to run app pytest # to run tests pyinstaller -y --windowed --add-data translations:translations run.py # to create app release in dist folder